-Dream Interpretation: The Meaning Of The 10 Most Common DreamsWe’ve all had strange dreams that leave us confused and worried when we wake up, right.
-Is it a prophetic dream?
+The Meaning And Interpretation Of The 10 Most Common DreamsWe’ve all had strange visions that have left us confused and worried when we wake up, right?
+Or, are they spooky premonitions?
 A message from our unconscious?
 What do they mean and what is the message behind them?
-Wouldn't it be great to be able to analyze our dreams and really discover what they mean?
-Thanks to our dream interpretation guide, you can now fully understand what your dreams mean and symbolize.
-Discover what your dreams are trying to tell you and whether you can expect them to come true or not!
+Wouldn't it be great to be able to analyze our hallucinations and really discover what they mean?
+Thanks to our interpretation guide, you can now fully understand what your dreams symbolize.
+Discover what your night visions are trying to tell you and whether you can expect them to come true or not!

-Dream interpretation is the process of discovering what your dreams actually mean and what your dreams are trying to tell you.
-In ancient tradition, dreaming was considered as a means of communication with the Gods, so how do we interpret dreams today?
+Dream interpretation is the process of discovering what your visions actually mean and what your they are trying to tell you.
+In ancient tradition, dreaming was considered as a means of communication with the Gods, so how do we interpret them today?

 A dream is a completely intelligible message from your unconscious mind to your cognitive mind and often contains a hidden meaning.
-Our unconscious mind communicates our dreams in gibberish and in symbols, which means that our cognitive mind which communicates with language has a hard time deciphering the hidden messages.
+Our unconscious mind communicates our visions in gibberish and in symbols, which means that our cognitive mind which communicates with language has a hard time deciphering the hidden messages.

 1. Losing your teeth

-In general, this dream evokes a physical death… a renewal that’s in progress.
-This type of dream is often interpreted as a death announcement, which is nothing but symbolic in reality.
-On the other hand, attention is brought to a loss of vitality, energy, or a specific vulnerability that I’d advise you to listen to, taking care of your body or mind.
+This type of hallucination is often interpreted as a death announcement, which is nothing but symbolic in reality.
+On the other hand, attention is brought to a loss of vitality, energy, or a specific vulnerability that we'd advise you to listen to.
 Read more about the teeth falling out dream here.

 2. Driving a car

 The car represents our body (the vehicle of our soul) and driving represents our evolution in life.
-Depending on whether the road is smooth or you’re driving on a dangerous path, this evokes the road we've taken in our lives at the time of the dream it may be positive or negative.
-Moreover, if we aren’t driving the car, this signifies that, at the time of the dream or in a precise situation (often described in the dream), we aren’t managing our life, we’re being directed instead.
+Depending on whether the road is smooth or you’re driving on a dangerous path, this evokes the road we've taken in our lives may be positive or negative.
+Moreover, if we aren’t driving the car, this signifies that, we are struggling to make our own choices.

 3. Flying (in an airplane)

-Dreaming of taking an airplane reveals that we’re in an important time of change.
-This could mean we are heading towards a new start, where Destiny often imposes itself on us without us necessarily having control over the destination.
+This reveals that we’re in an important time of change.
+This could mean we are heading towards a new start, where destiny often imposes itself on us without us necessarily having control over the destination.
 This evokes a period of important decisions but proves necessary in order for us to advance.

 This is the sign of a deep growth and an upcoming rebirth, or a part of us that’s in process of revealing itself to and that we’ll see this change soon.
 This can also represent a change in our personality, an opening to a new aspect or character trait.

 Fear of and provoked anxiety by spiders most often reveals the fear of an authoritative figure that someone perceives as destructive, who comes from a mother who’s too invasive, who acts as a large authority in life.
-Dreams about spiders can also highlight a relationship that’s overwhelming, heavy, anxiety-provoking with its hierarchy, or dark thoughts that pass through our mind at the moment of the dream (the origin of the angst being, in this case, represented in the “décor” of this dream).
+Dreams about spiders can also highlight a relationship that’s overwhelming, heavy, anxiety-provoking with its hierarchy, or dark thoughts that pass through our mind at the moment.

-6. Losing your keys, can’t open a door, or unable to start your car
+6. Losing your keys, being unable to open a door, or incapable of starting your car

 7. Being in an elevator